FornesBorja/interactiveTV/README.md

 <img align="center" alt="logo" width="500" src="https://i.gyazo.com/c5ad71ec56cd92f58aed9501ba01a633.png">

 ## To improve
-🔲 Increasing the volume takes the audio out of mute.
 🔲 Better controller layout.
-🔲 Easier and more intuitive menu, curretly you have only 2 options if you want to exit menu: turn off the tv or press exit.
+🔲 Easier and more intuitive menu.
+Currently, you have only 2 options if you want to exit the menu: turn off the TV or press exit.

 ## Author